Sign up for chat | Viewing the Decorah Eagles | Viewing the FSV Eagles | Stream Quality issues

 Viewing the Decorah Eagles, Decorah North Eagles, and GSB Falcons

-The Decorah Eagles, Decorah North Eagles, and GSB Falcons are being streamed via Youtube and our website and Explore.com, and by Ustream at ustream.tv.
+The Decorah Eagles, Decorah North Eagles, and GSB Falcons are being streamed via Youtube and our website and Explore.com.
 All three streams are using HTML5.
-Most modern browsers support HTML5, and youtube, Explore.org, and Ustream all offer devices for apps.
+Most modern browsers support HTML5, and youtube and Explore.org offer devices for apps.
 You can find the apps by going to your device’s app store.

 I can’t see the Decorah Eagles, Decorah North Eagles, or the GSB Falcons